Thai coup: Leader Gen Prayuth receives royal endorsement

 The move followed six months of political deadlock as protesters tried to oust the government of Prime Minister Yingluck Shinawatra.
 At least 28 people were killed and several hundred injured over the course of the protests.

 But the coup - which removed an elected government - has drawn widespread international criticism.

 Small anti-coup protests took place in Bangkok over the weekend, despite a military ban on gatherings of more than five people.

-Experts have also warned that the coup is unlikely to heal divisions in a nation in which politics have become highly polarised.'No benefit'
+Experts have also warned that the coup is unlikely to heal divisions in a nation in which politics have become highly polarised.

 Gen Prayuth, dressed in white military uniform, received the royal endorsement on Monday morning.

 "To restore peace and order in the country and for sake of unity, the king appointed Gen Prayuth Chan-ocha as head of the National Council of Peace and Order to run the country," the royal command seen by AFP news agency said.

 The monarchy is highly respected and royal endorsement is seen as key to legitimising the takeover.

 Speaking afterwards, Gen Prayuth said the most important thing was "to keep peace and order in the country''.

 Elections would take place as soon as possible, he said, but gave no timeframe.
 He also said he would have no choice but to use force if protests continued.